HOME

 in nature but become so because of their circumstance, e.g. their

-arrangement, orientation, location or photographer’s composition and perspective.
-The circumstance may be created
+arrangement, orientation, location or photographer’s composition and

-deliberately or randomly.
+created deliberately or randomly.

 In addition to the main groupings, the photographs are collated into